davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 })
 ```

+Note that you _may_ need to declare multiple content sources **in one place** if a later-added layer intends to use the `/` prefix, as I think the default Nuxt Content config _initially_ sets the source to the root `content` folder and `/` prefix.

 #### Remote sources

 If you want to include content from a [remote source](https://content.nuxt.com/get-started/configuration#sources) such as GitHub, [unjs/unstorage](https://unstorage.unjs.io/drivers/github) makes it possible: